Small Press fiction book club

 About the book:

-Small Press Book Club will be meeting on Tuesday, November 19th, at 7 pm.
-We will be reading The Apple in the Dark by Clarice Lispector, translated by Benjamin Moser.
-It is published by New Directions, an independent book publishing company founded in 1936.
+Small Press Book Club will be meeting on Thursday, February 27th, at 7 pm.
+We will be reading Children of the Ghetto by Elias Khoury, translated by Humphrey Davies.
+It is published by Archipelago Books, a nonprofit press committed to publishing exceptional translations of classic and contemporary world literature.

 About the book: